Survival Strategy: 2026 Reality: Why US Healthcare is a Financial Trap for Los Angeles Residents

 Why Your Premium Isn't Enough

 Many people moving to the U.S. assume that having insurance means you are "safe."
 This is a dangerous lie.
 In 2026, employer-sponsored insurance premiums have surged by 6-7% compared to last year, driven by inflation and the rising cost of specialized medications.
 For a family plan, you are looking at over $1,800 a month.
-That is $21,600 a year—just for the right to see a doctor, before you even pay a single copay.
+That is $21,600 a year—jusThe "Free Taxi" Phenomenon in Japan Coming from Japan, the concept of paying for an ambulance was entirely foreign to me.
+In Japan, ambulance services are funded by taxpayers and are "free" at the point of use.
+This leads to a social phenomenon that often makes headlines: the elderly using ambulances as "free taxis."
+It is a common frustration in Japanese society to hear of seniors calling 119 for a minor scratch or a mild cold, simply because they want a free, air-conditioned ride to the hospital without paying for a cab.

 Survival Strategy: What You Must Do